 There were a lot of people going viral, criticizing the way that Israel has conducted this war in Gaza.

-Nvidia is allowed to sell its most advanced chips to China, kind of walking back initial demands for a ban or regulation of that.
+NVIDIA is allowed to sell its most advanced chips to China, kind of walking back initial demands for a ban or regulation of that.

 Instead, Trump just asked for 15% share of some of the revenue from selling to China.

-So, you know, this is not a government that's particularly anti-China, at least not so far in the first nine nine months.
+So, you know, this is not a government that's particularly anti-China, at least not so far in the first nine months.

 So this ban does not seem to be about Chinese influence.

-Um I mean, but the time will tell.
+I mean, but time will tell.

 We'll see what happens with TikTok under the new ownership.

-Why do religious death cults like Israeli Zionism and Christian Zionism that now run Congress and U.S. foreign policy get a pass from all media and other religions while breaking every international and moral law.
+Why do religious death cults like Israeli Zionism and Christian Zionism that now run Congress and U.S. foreign policy get a pass from all media and other religions while breaking every international and moral law?

-It's it's not just Judaism and Christianity.
+It's not just Judaism and Christianity.

-They can't say that this is a truly Western nation in terms of treating people as individuals when it's clearly an ethnostate that that privileges one identity group over another.
+They can't say that this is a truly Western nation in terms of treating people as individuals when it's clearly an ethnostate that privileges one identity group over another.

-So the the other kind of argument that is very persuasive among many European and American audiences and and also in Latin America is an appeal to Christianity, um, a kind of interpretation of some forms of Christian Christianity that that claims,
+So the other kind of argument that is very persuasive among many European and American audiences and also in Latin America is an appeal to Christianity, a kind of interpretation of some forms of Christianity that claims, you know, looking at those kind of lines in Ezekiel and other parts of the Bible that talks about the return of Christ,

-you know, looking at those kind of uh the lines in Ezekiel and other parts of the Bible that talks about the return of Christ, that the only way for the end times to come is a cataclysmic war and for Jews to control Jerusalem, these kind of prophetic interpretations of the Bible, they've instrumentalized or really weaponized to create a uh domestic lobby, a political constituency for constant blank checks to Israel.
+that the only way for the end times to come is a cataclysmic war and for Jews to control Jerusalem, these kind of prophetic interpretations of the Bible, they've instrumentalized or really weaponized to create a domestic lobby, a political constituency for constant blank checks to Israel.

-So, you know, it does sound very cynical because if you read the the Christian prophecy, it's not good for Jews either.
+So, you know, it does sound very cynical because if you read the Christian prophecy, it's not good for Jews either.

-It's a it's a violent uh event, the end times where Jews are either all killed or converted, and um Israel as it exists today would not exist, it would be kind of obliterated.
+It's a violent event, the end times, where Jews are either all killed or converted.

 All right.

-Um thank you so much for your questions.
+Thank you so much for your questions.

-Um Glenn Greenwald is returning next week, I believe.
+Glenn Greenwald is returning next week, I believe.

-Uh, but I wanted to get to our interview today.
+But I wanted to get to our interview today.

 It's a little bit of a change of topic, but an important one nonetheless.

-Um, the water usage, the energy usage of data centers, what will happen to the millions of people who are employed in jobs that could be quickly automated away from advanced AI, whether that's uh truck drivers or cab drivers or Uber drivers, factory workers, assembly workers, uh folks who work in warehouses or in food delivery, in food preparation or agriculture in paralegals or designers.
+Much of the coverage of the artificial intelligence debate has been on the immediate effects, the water usage, the energy usage of data centers, what will happen to the millions of people who are employed in jobs that could be quickly automated away from advanced AI, whether that's truck drivers or cab drivers or Uber drivers, factory workers, assembly workers,

 But my next guest talks about something much bigger than that.

-If anyone builds it, everyone dies.
+If anyone builds it, sorry.

 Why superhuman AI would kill us all?